acquia/http-hmac-spec/README.md

 X-Server-Authorization-HMAC-SHA256: <HMACServerAuthorization>
 ```

-The client should verify the reponse HMAC which authenticates the response body back from the server.
+The client should verify the response HMAC which authenticates the response body back from the server.

 ## Overview of Request Header and Signature